facelessuser/pymdown-extensions/docs/src/markdown/extensions/betterem.md

 ## Overview

 > [!new] New in 12.0
 > BetterEm was rewritten from the ground up.
-Results should be the closest to CommonMark parsing that is possible within
+Results should be as close to CommonMark parsing that is possible within
 > Python Markdown.
 Some subtle difference may be observed compared to older versions, but these changes were made to
 > align better with expected nesting conventions in the majority of parsers and to improve performance.